mayankbpandya/mayankbpandya/README.md

 ### 🚀 About Me

 I'm a passionate full-stack developer with extensive experience in web technologies.
-My expertise spans across PHP, WordPress, React, Next.js, Python, and Django.
+My expertise spans across PHP, WordPress, Node.js, React.js and Next.js.
 I enjoy building scalable applications and contributing to open-source projects that make a difference.

 With a keen eye for detail and a commitment to writing clean, maintainable code, I strive to create solutions that not only meet requirements but exceed expectations.